 She works with FDF to write appropriate communications for members, is

-also provides the secretariat for the SFDF Executive Committee and sits on the
+secretariat for the SFDF Executive Committee and sits on the Scotland Food

-Scotland Food & Drink Communications group.
-Kirsty is the first point of
+Communications group.
+Kirsty is the first point of contact for the Scottish

-communications and administrative experience while working for Healthcare
+and administrative experience while working for Healthcare Improvement Scotland

 Moira Stalker, National Co-ordinator for SFDF Schools Programme.